Ruhi-Radadiya/e_com_app_pr/README.md

 ### 2.Facilitate Easy Product Discovery:
 * Provide an intuitive and responsive user interface for browsing and searching products.
 Implement advanced filtering and sorting options to help users find products that meet their needs.

+### 3.Cart Management:
+* Users can review and manage the contents of their shopping cart, adjusting quantities or removing items as needed.
 <hr>

 # Key Features: